layaliZidan/Assignment_1/README.md

 # Assignment_1 web services technology

+Name : Layali Zidan
+ID : 1120092

-desgining a web service through the user can retrieve the list of his friend list in a social media networkand their location information.
+desgining a web service through the user can retrieve the list of his friend list in a social media network and their location information.